twknab/learning_ruby/04-rails/08-relationships.md

 end
 ```

+## MODIFYING Models after Creating them:
+This is too advanced for this section, but if needing this reference please see file `./07-migrations.md` which describes it.

 This means that a specific message `belongs_to` a particular user.
 Each row in our messages table will contain a foreign_key reference to a user.
 Always use the singular term for references.

 ## HAS_ONE Relationship